The term "barcode" is usually used to refer to a symbol that represents data in a form that is easily read by a computer.

 2D barcodes were introduced in the late 1990s, billed as the next great thing in barcoding,

 and as a replacement of the standard 1D barcode.
 One of the great features of 2D is

-the ability to store a large amount of information, and one of the prominent claims was that the Gettysburg
+the ability to store a large amount of information.

 As a portable data file, the 2D barcode can be used to capture information and pass it to a remote location, closely linked to some real world item.
 It has been used to identify the contents of a carton, particularly of use to a book store, where a specific item is needed.
 By scanning a 2D barcode, a specific item can be located and retrieved.

-A second valuable use is that where there is limited real estate.
-In this case the use is a perversion of the original intent.
-Rather than storing increased information in the same space, 2D technology can be used to reduce the space required for a given amount of information.
+A second valuable use of 2D barcodes is that where there is limited real estate.
+In this case 2D technology can be used to reduce the space required for a given amount of information.
 One item in a million can be uniquely identified by a 2D barcode that fits inside a square 4mm by 4mm.

 Click here to answer the question How do I choose the best barcode reader?

 Hardware used with barcode technology includes barcode printers, barcode readers

 (for direct connection with a laptop or desktop computer) and mobile readers.

 Click here for more information on barcode hardware.